 Stay in Harbour Island if you want to stay in a scenic region but with the convenience of a more populated town; you appreciate local art; you want to enjoy the iconic pink sand that the area is known for.

-Best Places to Stay in Harbour Island:🔍FIND BEST HOTELS IN HARBOUR ISLAND
+Best Places to Stay in Harbour Island for first-timers:🔍FIND BEST HOTELS IN HARBOUR ISLAND

 Acklins is one of the southernmost islands in The Bahamas.
 Technically, Acklins refers to a cluster of islands in this region, including Crooked Island and various surrounding cays.
 However, it also refers specifically to the south-easternmost island of the region.

 Acklins is a very quiet island with a population of fewer than 600 residents.
 With only a few small lodges and hotels scattered across the island, this is a location for those who really want to stay somewhere remote and secluded.